 A big yes because you need an annealing temperature (Ta) that is compatible with both!
 Avoid using primers with Tms that vary greater than 2°-5°C from each other because the primer with the higher Tm will have a higher chance of mispriming at the lower temperature while the primer with the lower Tm might not be functional at a very high temperature.

-You can calculate the best fitting Ta value online as well.
-But sometimes, you have to try out different annealing temperatures in order to get the right product, why not try a gradient PCR?
+You can calculate the best-fitting Ta value online as well.
+But sometimes, you have to try out different annealing temperatures in order to get the right product, so why not try a gradient PCR?

 3. High or low bondage: GC content

 The Tm of the primer is determined by the type of bases: higher numbers of G and C increase the Tm.
 Try to keep the GC content in the range of 30-60% for optimum amplification.
 Don’t forget to match the GC content and the Tm within a primer pair.
 Also, try to avoid having a GC clamp (more than 3-4 G’s or C’s consecutively) within your primer sequences.